yourigruiters/Whiskey/README.md

 # Whiskey assignment

 Whiskey selection application created as an assignment provided to me.
+The application has been created using a mobile first responsive design approach.

 ## Installation & Startup